Healing Emotional Trauma

 Yeah, yeah.
 Well, yeah, good luck with that.
 I had a little bit of success with that.
 But the reality of it is the best way to help others is to just be an example of it.

-And your conscious mind that which you can hear that you can hear your thoughts that’s only 12% it’s not a lot 88% is subconscious that means the beliefs that you have learned since you were young the things that you’ve that’s happened to you, your your traumas, your experiences, the the interpretations that you’ve had about the things happening in the environment around you have all fed your subconscious mind and most of it was developed from the time you were born until you’re about 10 most of it now, throughout time we have traumas that happened to us and and trauma is is relative.
+And your conscious mind that which you can hear that you can hear your thoughts that’s only 12% it’s not a lot 88% is subconscious which means the beliefs that you have learned since you were young the things that you have that’s happened to you, your traumas, your experiences, the interpretations that you’ve had about the things happening in the environment around you have all fed your subconscious mind and most of it was developed from the time you were born until you’re about 10 most of it now, throughout the time we have traumas that happened to us and trauma it is relative.

-Now I have gotten to a point in my own understanding of psychology because like I said, I don’t I study everything, and I am pretty smart.
+Now I have gotten to a point in my own understanding of psychology because like I said, I don’t study everything, and I am pretty smart.
 So I think and I do it on myself and I might test a guinea pig, right?
-I and and I got to the point where and I had done hypnosis, I got to the point where my conscious mind could not undo certain habitual patterns, feelings and beliefs.
+I and I got to the point where I had done hypnosis, I got to the point where my conscious mind could not undo certain habitual patterns, feelings, and beliefs.

-It’s it’s not conscious, you do not have any space or time to decide and interpret what that was because you’re already in fight or flight mode because of the traumatic experience but that’s about how it affected your nervous system.
-EMDR uses eye movement As well as pulses and sounds, there’s a couple different ways to do the therapy.
+It’s not conscious, you do not have any space or time to decide and interpret what that was because you’re already in fight or flight mode because of the traumatic experience but that’s about how it affected your nervous system.
+EMDR uses eye movement As well as pulses and sounds, there are a couple of different ways to do the therapy.
 And you do it with somebody else.
 By the way, you can’t do it by yourself.

-But there’s ways to do it that then that eye movement sort of disconnects and creates a space between the nervous system and your body’s reaction.
+But there are ways to do it and then that eye movement sort of disconnects and creates a space between the nervous system and your body’s reaction.
 So that now when you hear the backfire after having EMDR for a certain amount of time, there’s a little space there where you get to interpret Oh, that was a car.
-Okay, body Calm down, and you don’t go into that shock.
+Okay, body Calm down, and don’t go into that shock.

 Okay, so that’s EMDR is very powerful for some of the things that we can’t wrap our brains around and we are so triggered about and triggers are and while you can work them consciously, there’s a physical cellular component that also needs to be addressed for you to really be able to heal it and not continue repeating it.